 Erasmus+ study programme

-To come to Ca’ Foscari as an Erasmus+ incoming student, you should first contact the International Office of your home institution in order to:
+To be nominated as an Erasmus+ incoming student, please make sure to contact the International Office of your home institution first.
+In particular:

-Nomination deadlines by partner institutions:
+Deadlines for nominations by partner institutions:

 - April 1st - Erasmus+ Incoming mobility for the first semester or full academic year (September arrivals);